 Mr. Goldberg has been with AHN since 2014, when he came to Pittsburgh from Baptist Medical Center and Northeast Baptist Hospital, in San Antonio, Texas, where he had served as president and service line executive for cardiovascular and behavioral health services.
-Prior to these roles, Mr. Goldberg was Vice President and Administrator of Inova Children’s Hospital and pediatrics service line executive for Inova Health System in Fairfax, Virginia.
+Prior to serving these roles, Mr. Goldberg was Vice President and Administrator of Inova Children’s Hospital, and pediatrics service line executive for Inova Health System in Fairfax, Virginia.

 Chief Philanthropy Officer

 Allie Quick is Allegheny Health Network’s Chief Philanthropy Officer, leading AHN’s fundraising team and philanthropic strategy.
 Ms. Quick directs the Network’s annual, major, and planned gifts programs, and cultivates support from grateful patients, corporations, foundations, and other donors who share AHN goals of providing affordable, high quality, patient-centered care.
 She also manages fundraising events, including the AHN Golf Classic and AHN Gala.

 Ms. Quick joined AHN in 2017.
 With more than two decades of fundraising experience, she had most recently served as the senior executive director of principal gifts and university leadership engagement at the University of Pittsburgh.